Friday, October 29, 2021

 * In the middle section of chapter 23, seven times Jesus condemned the teachers of religious law and the Pharisees.
 The first two condemnations are addressed today and the others in subsequent days.
 In the NLT, Jesus' condemnations begin with "What sorrow awaits you," while some other translations have "Woe to you."

 O God, please forgive me when I think so much about myself and how my faith looks and appears to others.
 Give me a heart to help those new in the Kingdom family to find their place and encourage and help them on their journey to be more like you.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

-What Jesus Did is a one-year devotional guide through the gospels, using one short passage each day and following the Gospel in consecutive order.
-Each devotional consists of a passage, reflection and a prayer which opens up the day's scripture and shows how it challenges you to live for Jesus.
+What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
+Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.